gonicus/clacks/doc/common/log.rst

 =======

 Logging is handled by the default python logging module.
-To configure logging for GOsa, you can add the following infomration to your main GOsa configuration file, or - at your choice - create a new file for logging inside the config.d directory.
+To configure logging for Clacks, you can add the following infomration to your main Clacks configuration file, or - at your choice - create a new file for logging inside the config.d directory.

 Here's an example:

 	[loggers]
-	keys=root,gosa
+	keys=root,clacks

 	[handlers]
 	keys=syslog,console,file